Kasper-Bankler/Gemma4Sandbox/README.md

 # Gemma4Sandbox
-A sandbox for exploring LLM's such as Gemma 4.
+A sandbox for exploring the new Gemma 4 models.